BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/faq.md

 ##### <a name="run_program"></a> How do I run a program?

 - Spiedie uses SLURM workload manager to run the job queue and schedule users jobs.
-To learn about SLURM and how submitting jobs work. click [here](basic_slurm_commands.html) and [here](submitting_jobs.html)
+You can learn about SLURM and how submitting jobs work [here](basic_slurm_commands.html) and [here](submitting_jobs.html)

 ##### <a name="install_question"></a> How do I install new programs?

-- Since you will not have root privileges, you must either build from source (custom code should be always compiled on Spiedie prior to running), use Conda or Singularity.
+- Since you will not have root privileges, you must either build from source (custom code should be always compiled on Spiedie prior to running),or use Conda or Singularity.

 ##### <a name="wait_times"></a> When will my program run?